Thomas-Delany/Thomas-Delany/readme.md

 Backend Alchemist conjuring robust and scalable web experiences with PHP & Laravel.
 On the Frontend Frontier, I wield JavaScript, React, Bootstrap, and Tailwind to craft captivating user interfaces.
 My digital playground?
 The mighty Linux!

+Currently venturing into the world of CRM development, with a focused path toward the Salesforce ecosystem.
+I'm actively studying for the Salesforce Platform Developer I certification, building skills in Apex, Lightning Web Components (LWC), and SOQL to architect next-generation enterprise solutions.

 ## Check Out My Work

 - I completed https://www.englishreservoir.es/ which was built using PHP, Laravel, JavaScript and Bootstrap.
 This was done as part of a migration away from